-CoDES houses a range of data resources that can be accessed by CoDES members within certain restrictions laid out by licensing and data user agreements.
+CoDES houses a range of healthcare databases that can be accessed by CoDES members within certain restrictions laid out by licensing and data user agreements.
 For detail on data access procedures and fees, please contact the CoDES director, Dr. Almut Winterstein, at firstname.lastname@example.org.
-An overview of data sources is provided below.
+Available databases include:

 IBM® Marketscan® Research Databases